jpahullo/moodle-tool_mergeusers/README.md

     deleted, remaining related to the user who made them.
 This is the most secure action, but merging users from user A to user B or B to A may produce different quiz grades.
+* Special case #11: there are cases where third party plugins build unique indexes applied onto a single column related to user.id.
+In such cases, we have added a new setting "uniquekeynewidtomaintain" that helps handles this conflict.
+    If you mark this option (by default), data related to the new user is kept.
+    Otherwise, if you unmark this setting, this plugin will keep the data from the old user.

 Command-line script